ltoinel/amw/README.md

 # AMW - Amazon Modern Widgets

-The default Amazon Widgets provided by Amazon to there partners are ugly and need some improvments in terms of user experience.
+The default Amazon Widgets provided by Amazon to their partners are ugly and need some improvments in terms of user experience.
-The goal of this project is to provide Amazing Amazon Widgets for your website with modern UX/UI.
+The goal of AMW is to provide Amazing Amazon Widgets for your website with attractive and modern UX/UI.

 The AMW project provides :
 - RestFull APIs to simplify the Amazon PAAPI 5 integration for Websites.
-- A collection of product widgets with aysnc data loading and bootstrap integration.
+- A collection of iframe widgets with aysnc data loading and bootstrap integration.

+The goal of AMW is to provide an alternative of the AAWP Wordpress plugin for Ghost CMS.
+AMW can be by to any kind of existing CMS : Ghost, Joomla, Dotclear, Drupal, Wordpress ...

 ## Start the project